homeabout usour girlskittensgallerycontactlinks

 The Abyssinian and the Siamese were the two foundation breeds used to develop the beautiful spotted Ocicat, but when the breed was recognised in America, the American Shorthair breed (ASH) was allowed to be used in the further development of the Ocicat.
 The American Shorthair added substance and size to the Ocicat, as well as introducing the silver gene and the classic pattern.
 This varied genetic mix has made the Ocicat what it is today.
 The classic pattern can be truly magnificent, being adorned with striking whorls and oyster markings (also commonly known as bulls eye pattern or blotched classic pattern).

-The classic pattern on the Ocicat results in a very striking cat indeed.
+The classic pattern on the Ocicat type results in a very striking cat indeed.
 The Ocicat has both the build and coat texture to show the pattern extremely well.
 The individual hairs are banded (agouti), and it is how the banding lies together that forms the pattern you see.
 Ideally the pattern is symmetrical on both sides of the cat.
 There should be oyster marks or blotches on the flanks and a butterfly shape on the shoulders.
 The contrast should be as clear and crisp as possible to make the pattern truly outstanding.
 They should have the same tabby facial markings as the spotted Ocicat, with the tabby 'M' frown markings above the eyes.
 The Classic pattern can occur in all of the 12 beautiful Ocicat colours.

 The Classic pattern has been valued around the world in breeding programs, as it is believed that carrying just one classic gene can improve the pattern and definition in any spotted Ocicat.
 As the gene for the classic pattern has been integral to the Ocicat since the breed’s origins, it is commonly held that if this gene is carried it can influence the spotting pattern, giving a 'whorled' pattern of spots around a central spot, resulting in a good clear 'bulls eye' of spots on the flank.